Kde domov můj

-"Kde domov můj" (/cs/), known in English as "Where My Home Is", is the national anthem of the Czech Republic.
+"Kde domov můj" (/cs/) is the national anthem of the Czech Republic.
 It was composed by František Škroup and written by Josef Kajetán Tyl.

 History

+Origin

-The piece was written as a part of the incidental music to the comedy Fidlovačka aneb Žádný hněv a žádná rvačka (Fidlovačka, or No Anger and No Brawl).
+The piece was written as a part of the incidental music.
+The piece was one of the twenty-one songs written for comedy Fidlovačka aneb Žádný hněv a žádná rvačka (Fiddlers' Feast, or No Anger and No Brawl).
 It was first performed by Karel Strakatý at the Estates Theatre in Prague on 21 December 1834.
-The original song consists of two verses (see below).
-Although J. K. Tyl is said to have considered leaving the song out of the play, not convinced of its quality, it soon became very popular among Czechs and was accepted as an informal anthem of a nation seeking to revive its identity within the Habsburg monarchy.
+The original song consists of two stanzas (verses).
+Even if J. K. Tyl is said to have considered leaving the song out of the play, hesitating about its quality, it soon became most popular song from the Fiddlers' Feast which gained popularity among Czechs, seeking to revive their identity within the Habsburg monarchy, and quickly became their unofficial patriotic anthem.

+Johann Strauss the Younger included the motif of Kde domov můj into his Slaven-Potpourri (Slavic Potpourri) of melodies of folk songs and dances (Op.
+39, 1847).
+In 1882, Antonín Dvořák used Kde domov můj in his symphonic poem, overture to František Ferdinand Šamberk's play Josef Kajetán Tyl, which is often performed separately as Domov můj (My Home), a concert work of some ten minutes.
+Rainer Maria Rilke paid tribute to Kde domov můj, in Czech, in two poems, in German, published in Larenopfer (1895).

+Adoption

-Soon after Czechoslovakia was formed in 1918, the first verse of the song became the Czech part of the national anthem, followed by the first verse of the Slovak song "Nad Tatrou sa blýska".
-The songs reflected the two nations' concerns in the 19th century when they were confronted with the already fervent national-ethnic activism of the Germans and the Hungarians, their fellow ethnic groups in the Habsburg Monarchy.
-Because of the linguistic and ethnic diversity of the First Republic, official translations were made into Hungarian and German as well.
+Soon after Czechoslovakia was formed in 1918, the first verse of the song became the Czech part of the national anthem, followed by the first stanza of the Slovak song Nad Tatrou sa blýska with official translations into German and Hungarian.

 During World War II German-controlled Protectorate of Bohemia and Moravia kept that song as its anthem.
+During the German-occupied Protectorate of Bohemia and Moravia (1939–1945), state kept song as its anthem.
+Regional anthem was usually played along with German anthems Deutschlandlied and Nazi Horst-Wessel-Lied.

 With the split of Czechoslovakia in December 1992, the Czech Republic kept Kde domov můj and Slovakia kept Nad Tatrou sa blýska as their anthems.
 While Slovakia extended its anthem by adding a second verse, the Czech Republic's national anthem was adopted unextended, in its single-verse version.

-In 1882, Antonín Dvořák used Kde domov můj in his incidental music to the František Ferdinand Šamberk play Josef Kajetán Tyl, Op.
-62, B. 125.
-The overture is often played separately as a concert work entitled Domov můj (My Home).
+Law

+The lyrics of the Czech stanza stayed on as Czech Republic's national anthem, according to Appendix 6 of Czech Act No. 3/1993 Coll., as adapted by Act No. 154/1998 Coll.